 Grilled onions and cheese with a hamburger patty, you can’t check the cholesterol, but the sum total of the Patty Melt is sublime.
 It’s the one true way to eat a cheeseburger.
 You’re never going to see this anywhere outside of a greasy diner.
 It is widely believed that is because patty melts combust when exposed to ordinary air.
 Make at your own risk.
 Make note: white rye is the only true choice for a PM.
 Everything else is just bread.

 You have two choices for getting your dietary allowance of corned beef: You can have it with Jameson’s and cabbage on St. Patty’s Day, or you can have it in a Reuben.
-Thousand island, Russian, or Caesar dressing (we don’t judge) fresh – not canned – sauerkraut, Swiss cheese with minimal holes, and white rye, grilled.
+Make it with thousand island, Russian, or Caesar dressing, fresh (not canned) sauerkraut, Swiss cheese with minimal holes, and white rye, grilled.

 You can go with tuna or egg if you so deign, but Chicken Salad somehow makes that mix of seasoned salt, celery, and mayo sing to the heavens.
 Put it on a really oaty bread or one of those 47-grain monstrosities that lurk around the baked good aisle.
 Just go easy on the raisins or the cranberries.
 And nuts.
 It’s supposed to be smooth, not chunky (except for the chunks).